 Before proceeding with the installation, ensuring your Ubuntu system is up-to-date is essential.
 To update your system, run the following command:

-GPU-Viewer is not available in the default Ubuntu repositories.
-However, you can install it from a PPA maintained by Arun Sivaraman, which is consistently updated with the latest version of GPU-Viewer.
+The default Ubuntu repositories do not offer GPU-Viewer.
+However, you can install it from a PPA that Arun Sivaraman maintains, which consistently provides the latest version of GPU-Viewer.

 First, make sure to install the required dependencies using the following command: